LRydin/KramersMoyal/paper/paper.md

 ---
-title: 'Retrieving the Kramers--Moyal coefficients for any order in one and two-dimensinal systems'
+title: 'Python KM: Kramers--Moyal coefficients at any order for one and two-dimensional stochastic processes'
 tags:
   - Kramers--Moyal coefficents
   - master equation